 Provision for impairment of trade receivables Group 2024 £'000 Group 2023 £'000 Company 2024 £'000 Company 2023 £'000

 At 1 January (328) (159) (75) (75)

 Utilisation 106 6 64 -

-Unused amount reversed 143 36 6 -
+Unused amount reversed 143 36 6

 Increase in allowance (283) (211) (19) -

 At 31 December (362) (328) (24) (75)

 The Group applies the IFRS 9 simplified approach to measuring expected credit losses (ECLs), which uses a lifetime expected loss allowance for all trade receivables.
 To measure the ECLs, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
 The expected loss rates are based on the payment profiles of sales over a period of 36 months before 31 December 2024 or 31 December 2023 and the historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables, including a review of most recent credit ratings for our key customers.
-Trade receivables are written off where there is no reasonable expectation of recovery include, among others, the failure of a debtor to engage in a repayment plan with the Group and a failure to make contractual payments for a period greater than 365 days past due.
+Trade receivables are written off where there is no reasonable expectation of recovery.
+Indicators that there is no reasonable expectation of recovery include, among others, the failure of a debtor to engage in a repayment plan with the Group and a failure to make contractual payments for a period greater than 365 days past due.
 Trade receivables are measured at amortised cost.

-Property held for sale at 1 January 2024 £'000 - 2023 £'000 642 2024 £'000 - 2023 £'000 792 Reclassified from property, plant & equipment 1,127 - 1,140 - Disposals - (642) - (792) Property held for sale at 31 December 1,127 - 1,140 -
+Property held for sale at 1 January Reclassified from property, plant & equipment 1,127 642 1,140 792 - (792) Reclassified from property, plant & equipment 1,127 - 1,140 - -